 - someone who has used the product but written an inflated review to receive a financial or non-financial benefit.

 The Australian Competition and Consumer Commission (ACCC) can take a range of enforcement actions for misleading and anti-competitive conduct.
 The Competition and Consumer Act applies to conduct in Australia as well as conduct outside of Australia by corporations carrying on business in Australia.

 In extreme circumstances, businesses which are the victims of ongoing harassment or serious threats through fake negative reviews may also consider contacting the police.

-If you have approached a platform and they haven’t responded to your complaint, you can contact us and we will discuss the matter with you and can approach the platform on your behalf.
+If you have approached a platform and they haven’t responded to your complaint, you can contact us and we may be able to assist you.